 Over time, the value of your property will appreciate, providing you with a secure nest egg later in life.
 This definitely held true for my parents, who bought their house for R19,000 and eventually sold it for R500,000.

 Of course, if the housing market crashes, your retirement plans will crash along with it.
-A large portion of America’s older population are currently dealing with the ramifications of just this.
+A large portion of America’s older population is currently dealing with the ramifications of just this.

 Folks who thought their home would be their retirement ticket are living in RVs and working at Amazon to put food on the table.